houseoftech/cakephp-meta/README.md

 *The Explanation of All Things*

 ###Description
 *All things need some sort of explanation.
-Explaning all things is not always easy, but I will attempt to do so anyways.*
+Explaining all things is not always easy, but I will attempt to do so anyways.*

 ###Keywords
 *all things, explanation, explaining, all things explained, explanation of all things*